surveysolutions/docs/content/headquarters/config/aws-setup/index.md

 To download the Survey Solutions installer:

 - Navigate to [installer download page](https://mysurvey.solutions/Download) in a browser outside of the RDP connection
-- Right-click on the `DOWNLOAD THE LATEST INSTALLER` button
+- Right-click the `DOWNLOAD` button
 - Select `Copy link address`
 - Paste the link into the address bar of IE in the RDP connection in order to download the installation file on the EC2 instance

 ### Install Survey Solutions

-Once the installer is downlaoded, perform these [installation]({{< ref "/headquarters/config/server-installation#installing-surveysolutions" >}}) steps (skip PostgreSQL part).
-When asked for database connection, input endpoint from RDS setup and database credentials.
+Once the installer is downloaded, perform these [installation]({{< ref "/headquarters/config/server-installation#installing-surveysolutions" >}}) steps (skip PostgreSQL part).
+When asked for the database connection, enter the endpoint from RDS setup and database credentials.

 ### Change port from 9700 to 80

 Delete default web site from IIS web sites list and add :80 port binding to Survey Solutions web site:

-  1. Right click on start menu -> run
+  1. Right-click on `start menu` -> `run`
   1. Execute `inetmgr` to start IIS manager
   1. Look in the left-hand `Connections` panel
   1. Expand the entry
   1. Expand `Sites`
-  1. On Right click on `Default Web Site` and select remove
+  1. Right-click on `Default Web Site` and select `remove`
   1. Select Survey Solutions site
   1. In the right panel under `Edit Site`, click on `Bindings`
   1. Select the existing site binding